-The following information relates to SafeWork NSW’s silica workplace visit program which commenced in 2018 and runs until late 2022.
-Data is from 2018 to 30 June 2022.
+The following information relates to SafeWork NSW’s silica workplace visit program which commenced in 2018.
+Data is from 2018 to 30 June 2023.

 Issued for uncontrolled exposure to silica dust

 Since 2018 there have been two prosecutions related to silica.

 Exposed workers to the inhalation of RCS and/or acquiring silicosis or other respiratory disease or illness while performing their duties.